XRPLF/xrpl-dev-portal/content/tutorial-regular-keys.md

 ```

-### 2. Fund the Master Account
+### 2. Create and Fund an Account

-If you already have a funded master account, skip this step.
+If you already have a funded account, skip this step.

-A master account, such as the one created in step 1, must be funded before you can assign regular keys to it.
-Use the [`Payment`](reference-transaction-format.html#payment) transaction type to fund your master account.
+An `account_id`, such as the one generated in step 1, is not an actual account until it is funded.
+The act of sending a [`Payment`](reference-transaction-format.html#payment) transaction to the `account_id` creates the account in the XRP Ledger and funds it.
+After the account is created and funded, you can assign regular keys to it. ***TODO: Still working on this...***

-In the request, send the funder's `account_id` as the `Account` value, the funder's `master_seed` (private key) as the `secret` value, and the master account's `account_id` as the `Destination` value.
+In the `Payment` request, send the funder's `account_id` as the `Account` value, the funder's `master_seed` (private key) as the `secret` value, and the master account's `account_id` as the `Destination` value. ***TODO: Does not necessarily need to be the master_seed that signs.
+Could be whatever key the funding account uses to sign transactions.***

 Here's an example `Payment` request and response.